-Note 3-Concentration
+Note 4-Concentration

-The Organization received approximately 77% of its revenue, gains, and other support from three major donors for the year ended June 30, 2020.
+The Organization received approximately 62% and 77% of its revenue, gains, and other support from two and three major donors for the years ended June 30, 2021 and 2020, respectively.

-Note 4-Note payable
+Note 5-Note payable

-In accordance with Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), the Organization applied for and received a Paycheck Protection Program loan totaling \$116,407 during April 2020 based on the federal government's payroll formula.
-Section 1106 of the CARES Act provides for forgiveness of up to the full principal amount of qualifying loans including accrued interest to the extent the Organization incurs certain qualifying expenses and maintains a certain level of average full-time equivalent employees during the measurement period following closing of the loan.
+In accordance with Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), the Organization applied for and received a Paycheck Protection Program ("PPP") loan totaling \$116,407 during April 2020 based on the federal government's payroll formula.
+Section 1106 of the CARES Act provides for forgiveness of up to the full principal amount of qualifying loans including accrued interest to the extent the Organization incurs certain qualifying expenses and maintains a certain level of average full-time equivalent employees during the measurement period following the closing of the loan.
+The loan balance and any accumulated interest was forgiven in its entirety on January 13, 2021 and the loan amount of \$116,407 is recognized as PPP income in the statement of activities for the year ended June 30, 2021.
+The Organization qualified for an additional PPP loan for \$113,515 during February 2021.
 Any portion of the loan that is not forgiven has a term of two years with an interest rate of 1%.
+This loan is recorded as a note payable in the June 30, 2021 statement of financial position.

-Note 5-Retirement plan
+Note 6-Retirement plan

 The Organization maintains a 401(k) retirement plan (the "Plan") for their employees.
 Under the terms of the Plan, the Organization may provide a matching contribution up to a maximum of 4% of each eligible employee's annual compensation.
 Employees are eligible to participate in the Plan immediately with no vesting period.
-Employer contributions for the year ended June 30, 2020 were \$20,898.
+Employer contributions for the years ended June 30, 2021 and 2020 were \$19,666 and \$20,898, respectively.

-Note 6-Operating lease commitments
+Note 7-Operating lease commitments

 The Organization is renting its building under an operating lease agreement.
 The lease agreement began on February 1, 2018 and required minimum monthly lease payments of \$1,500 through May 31, 2020.
 The Organization renewed the lease agreement effective June 1, 2020 for three additional years increasing the required minimum monthly lease payment to \$3,220.
-The lease terminates on January 31, 2020.
-Rent expense for all operating leases for the year ended June 30, 2020 was \$18,000
+The lease terminates on May 31, 2023.
+Rent expense for all operating leases for the years ended June 30, 2021 and 2020 was \$38,914 and \$18,000, respectively.

-Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2020 are as follows:
+Future minimum lease payments required under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of June 30, 2021 are as follows: